-- Peace Drills are Covenant Sanctuary exercises designed to train faith fleadest in coordinated responses to emergency situations, particularly in regions where religious tons are prevalent (e.g., Pakistan, Nigeria, etc.).
-These dills also serve as effective peacetime public relations campaigns in the 18 and Europe.

-Peacemaker Week is an annual international and faith-based antiviorent terrorism and wate campaign left by Christian, Muslim, and Jewish faith leaders.
-The campaign primarily focuses on public relations and educational programs, as well as faith leader outreach initiatives.

-Coverant Sanctuary Peace Drills and Peacemaker Week have been game changers.
+- Peace Drills are Covenant Sanctuary exercises designed to train faith leaders in coordinated responses to emergency situations, particularly in regions where religious riots are prevalent (e.g., Pakistan, Nigeria, etc.) These drills also serve as effective peacetime public relations campaigns in the US and Europe. - · Peacemaker Week is an annual international and faith-based antiviolence (terrorism and war) campaign led by Christian, Muslim, and Jewish faith leaders.
+The campaign primarily focuses on public relations and educational programs, as well as faith leader outreach initiatives. - Covenant Sanctuary Peace Drills and Peacemaker Week have been game

-- Faith leaders from the three primary Abrahamic raditions-Judaism, Christianity, and Islam-have found common ground in their shared beliefs. - They have collectively endorsed Indiscriminate - Compassion as a gobal common cause and first CCVL building block to inspire pace on earth.

-Theological differences now drive a holy competition to demonstrate compassion instead of violence and love instead of hate.

-Missionaries from these faiths preach and practice indiscriminate love and compassion towards all people, especially innocent victims.
+- Faith leaders from the three primary Abrahamic traditions-Judaism, Christianity, and Islam have found common ground in their shared - .
+They have collectively endorsed Indiscriminate Compassion as a global common cause and first CCVL building block to inspire peace on earth. - Theological differences now drive a holy competition to demonstrate compassion instead of violence and love instead of hate. - Missionaries from these faiths preach and practice indiscriminate love and compassion towards all people, especially innocent victims.